specialcircumstances/uk.co.iooop.logi/README.md

 ## Important Notes

-Much credit to the Hemidall application (https://apps.athom.com/app/com.uc.heimdall) upon which I drew heavily.
+Much credit to the Heimdall application (https://apps.athom.com/app/com.uc.heimdall) upon which I drew heavily.

 If you have installed it, this application will also use the Homey MQTT Client (https://apps.athom.com/app/nl.scanno.mqtt).